shivanshdave/2020-432/README.md

 - For instance, the [data for the week of 2019-12-03 involves parking violations in the city of Philadelphia](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-12-03).
 - Here's the complete [list of 2019 data sets to date](https://github.com/rfordatascience/tidytuesday#2019).
 - David Robinson's [video series continues on YouTube](https://www.youtube.com/user/safe4democracy/videos).

-Contact me via email at thomas dot love at case dot edu if you have questions about the course that are not answered here.